transcom/mymove-docs/docs/tools/feature-flags/how-to-use-feature-flags.md

 ### MilMove Backend Feature Flag Swagger API

 The `GetBooleanFlagForUse` and `GetVariantFlagForUser` APIs are exposed in the internal API via the `/feature-flags/user-boolean/{key}` and `/feature-flags/user-variant/{key}` endpoints so that the frontend can query feature flag status.
+These endpoints have been added in [transcom/mymove#11330](https://github.com/transcom/mymove/pull/11330).

 ### MilMove Frontend Feature Flag Component